EMODnet/EMODnet-Biology-CTI-macroalgae/README.md

 ## Data product

 This product provides the Community Temperature Index (CTI) of macroalgae intertidal communities from NW Spain.
 The CTI has been calculated for 18 sites along a longitudinal thermal gradient in NW Spain, two intertidal levels (Low and Mid) and two different years (2011 and 2017).
-Results are stored in a csv file with the coordinates of each site ("decimalLongitude" and "decimalLatitude" columns), their codes ("Site" and "Intertidal_level" columns), the sampling year ("Year" column) and the mean CTI ("CTI column".
+Results are stored in a csv file with the coordinates of each site ("decimalLongitude" and "decimalLatitude" columns), their codes ("Site" and "Intertidal_level" columns), the sampling year ("Year" column) and the mean CTI ("CTI column").

 ## More information: